-First of all, the coarse salt trick doesn't work: coarse salt doesn't absorb the liquid, and moreover it damages your clothes.
+First of all, the coarse salt trick doesn't work: coarse salt doesn't absorb the liquid, and moreover it damages your laundry.

-Here are a few tips from grandma to get rid of freshly spilled red wine:
+Here are a few grandma's tricks to get rid of freshly spilled red wine:

 If the stain is old, here are some other tips.
 White vinegar is still effective against this type of stain: soak the stain in warm water, then dab it with a cloth soaked in white vinegar.
 You can also proceed in the same way with a cloth soaked in the mixture of ½ glass of water, ¼ glass of white vinegar and ¼ glass of household alcohol.
 Finally, you can apply a paste of baking soda and lemon to the stain.
 Leave it on, scrub and rinse.

-White wine stains are less difficult to remove, but we'll still give you a few tips on how to get rid of them.
+The stains ofwhite wine stains are less difficult to remove, but we'll still give you some tips on how to get rid of them.
 Generally speaking, to clean your stain, start by soaking the garment in cold water.
 Then, add dishwashing liquid to the stain, rub it in and let it sit for a few minutes.
 You can then machine wash your garment.
 If the stain persists, add bleach to the wash water.